Filtering by content type: Public Statement

 Filtering by content type: Public Event

-FTC staff hosted a Twitter chat to discuss the new data broker report.
+FTC staff hosted a Twitter chat to discuss the new Internet of Things report, using #FTCIoT.

 Staff answered questions for 60 minutes.
 See the Transcript.